constantin-kuehne/AmazonDataProject/README.md

 * Web App

-You'll find this documents in the "Further Documentation" Directory.
+You'll find this documents in the "Further Documentation" directory.